xibosignage/xibo-manual/source/en/scheduling_calendar.md

 ### Layout / Campaign

-Use this field to search for Layouts/Campaigns that already exist in the Schedule for 'All' or 'selected' Displays.
+Use this field to search for Layouts/Campaigns that already exist in the Schedule, filter by Display / Display Group.
 (Available from v2.2.0)

 ### Add Event